jadecobra/python_tdd_exercises/source/functions.rst

          ),
          (('my_first_name',), {'last_name': 'my_last_name'})
        )
-  the terminal updates to show tests passing, with the positional argument in parentheses and the keyword argument in curly braces
+  the terminal shows tests passing, with the positional argument in parentheses and the keyword argument in curly braces
 * uncomment the next test
   .. code-block:: python